How Do I Switch from a Secured to an Unsecured Credit Card?

 Avoid opening multiple credit cards at once

-New accounts will lower your average account age, which could have a larger effect on your credit score if you are new to credit.
+New accounts could lower your average account age, which could have a larger effect on your credit score if you're new to credit.

 Don’t use all of your credit